By Joe Rich

 Don’t bring a super-loud, souped-up car that emits a ton of gas and smoke or drowns out the noise of anything in the area.

 At best, that will earn glares from others in the area and you never want to be that person.

 For those who are really bothered by your RC car, they could report it to local authorities, leading to fines or tickets for excessive noise or smoke.

 Avoid those issues by implementing common sense whenever you operate your RC car.

-To apply for a BRCA licence Click here
+To apply for a BRCA licence there is a form on the website click here